Nicholas Fish II: Career

 Following his graduation from law school, he practiced law in New York City, then went into the diplomatic service.

 Appointed as the Second Secretary of Legation at Berlin (1871), he became Secretary (1874) and acted in the continued absence of his chief as chargé d'affaires, held the latter position in Switzerland (1877–81) and then served as minister to Belgium (1882–86).
 He returned to New York City in 1887 and became a member of the banking firm of Harriman & Co. at 120 Broadway, of which his brother Stuyvesant was the President.

-Following the death of his father, he became a member of the New York Society of the Cincinnati in 1894 and later served as president of the New York Society, as well as a member of the New-York Historical Society and the Union Club of the City of New York, beginning in 1873.
+Following the death of his father, he became a member of the New York Society of the Cincinnati in 1894 and later served as president of the New York Society from 1901 until his death the next year.
+He was also a member of the New-York Historical Society and the Union Club of the City of New York, beginning in 1873.

 In the 1896 presidential election, he was a presidential elector.